hfituri/cse15l-lab-reports/lab1.md

 ***
 ![Image](./directory.PNG)
 * For the cd command it started in the home directory.
 The cd command changed the directory form the home to lecture1/ when lecture1/ was passed through.
 There was no error.
 * For the ls command it started in the lecture1/ directory.
 The ls command returned the list in messages when messages/ directory was passed through.
+There was no error.
+* For the cat command it started in the lecture1/directory.
+The cat command returned messages/ saying that it was a directory.
+I assume this was an eror because the cat command returns what is in a file and it did not do that in this case.
+***
+!